-Sectigo securely generates and protects its own Private Key(s), using a trustworthy system and takes necessary precautions to prevent the compromise or unauthorized usage of it.
-Such system SHOULD be certified to FIPS 140-2 Level 3 or higher.
+Sectigo securely generates and protects its own Private Key(s), using trustworthy HSMs and takes necessary precautions to prevent the compromise or unauthorized usage of them.
+Such HSMs SHOULD be certified to FIPS 140-2 Level 3 or higher.

 The Sectigo Root keys were generated in accordance with the guidelines detailed in the Root Key Generation Ceremony document.
-The activities undergone and the personnel involved in the Root Key Generation Ceremony are recorded for audit purposes.
+The activities undertaken and the personnel involved in the Root Key Generation Ceremony are recorded for audit purposes.
 Subsequent Root Key Generation Ceremonies are to follow the documented reference guide also.